iPlantCollaborativeOpenSource/Advanced_iPlant/05-ho-ec2-using.rst

 **Exercises:**

 1. Modify the demo job to run the pyplot application on bike sharing data from Kaggle, which can be found at ``shared/iplantcollaborative/example_data/pyplot/kaggle.csv`` in the iDS.
 Unlike the stocks data, the Y axis is not the same between charts so you may want to consider disabling it.
-2. Log into the iPlant Discovery Environment and look for the job output in your ``$HOME/archive/jobs/`` folder.
-You should be able to browse the images there!
+2. Log into the iPlant Discovery Environment and look for the job output in your ``IPLANT_USERNAME/archive/jobs/`` folder.
+You should be able to view the images there!

-Now, you're ready to create and use your own Agave app.
+Now, you're ready to create and use your own Agave app...

 Navigation: